Dealing With Minor Misbehavior in School

 "Don't waste time!"

-While trying to assert their authority they don't recognize the fact that they are actually reinforcing the behavior they wish to halt.
+While trying to assert their authority parents and teachers don't usually realize that they are actually reinforcing the behavior they wish to halt.

 You automatically think of an alligator with dots on it, don't you?
+A picture may actually pop into your mind.
 It's automatic, no matter who you are.
+If someone asks you to stop doing something you think about it.

-If I really wanted you to stop thinking about that unlikely creature, I would have done better to tell you what I WANT you to do, like "think of a green kitten."
+If I really wanted you to stop thinking about that unlikely speckled creature, it would have been better to tell you what I WANT you to do, like: "think of a green kitten."

 Focusing on the positive behavior does several things: